-On April 17, 2001, The Statue of Liberty-Ellis Island Foundation, Inc., opened an exciting family history research facility, the libertyellisfoundation.org.
-It provides visitors with advanced computer and multimedia technology for investigating immigration history, family documentation, and genealogical exploration.
-The records of nearly 65 million immigrants, passengers, and crew members who entered through the Port of New York and Ellis Island from 1820 to 1957 are available in an electronic database for easy access on 27 workstations.
-A passenger record provides an index covering 11 fields of information, including:
+On April 17, 2001, The Statue of Liberty-Ellis Island Foundation, Inc., opened an exciting family history research facility, the American Family Immigration History Center®, at the Ellis Island National Museum of Immigration.
+An online version is accessible at libertyellisfoundation.org.
+It provides visitors with advanced computer and multimedia technology for investigating immigration history, family documentation and genealogical exploration.
+The records of nearly 65 million immigrants, passengers and crew members who entered through the Port of New York and Ellis Island from 1820 to 1957 are available in an electronic database for easy access on 27 workstations.
+A passenger record provides an index covering 11 fields of information including: